Student and Alumni Organizations

 Chi Sigma Iota is an international honor society for counseling.
 Students are eligible to become members when they have completed at least one semester of full-time study (9 credit hours) and have a grade point average of 3.5 or above.

-Monmouth University’s chapter of Chi Sigma Iota is Mu Upsilon Omega, and the faculty adviser for the Professional Counseling program is Dr. Megan Delaney.
-Contact Dr. Delaney by e-mail at email@example.com.
+Monmouth University’s chapter of Chi Sigma Iota is Mu Upsilon Omega, and the faculty advisor for the Professional Counseling program is Dr. Megan Delaney.
+Contact Dr. Delaney by e-mail at firstname.lastname@example.org.

 Counseling Alumni Connection (CAC)